 3. They Exhibit Sudden Physical Changes

-Individuals who are abusing or addiction to substances may have noticeable physical symptoms of drug or alcohol use.
-As their addiction progresses, these physical signs will likely be more easy to see by others.
+Addicted individuals may have noticeable physical symptoms of drug or alcohol use.
+As their addiction progresses, these physical signs will likely be easier to see by others.
 Common physical changes that result from substance use include:

 Different drugs can cause different physical changes in a person.
-If you notice drastic physical differences in your loved one that are seemingly out of the blue, it may be a sign that he or she is dealing with addiction.
+If you notice drastic physical differences in your loved one that is seemingly out of the blue, it may be a red flag.

 While many people will experience financial hardship at some point in their lives, individuals who are addicted to drugs or alcohol often go through sudden and seemingly unexplainable financial difficulties.
-This is due to a person’s need to continue to obtain drugs or alcohol despite the inability to responsibly pay for them.
-People who are addicted to substances may choose to buy drugs or alcohol despite their upcoming bills or may sell off their personal property to be able to afford substances.
+People who are addicted to substances may buy drugs or alcohol despite their upcoming bills.
+Or, they may sell off their personal property to be able to afford substances.
 Additionally, a person struggling with addiction may steal or borrow money from loved ones.
-They may also steal drugs from friends or family in an attempt to get their next fix.
+They may also steal drugs from friends or family to get their next fix.

 5. They Experience Withdrawal Symptoms

-People who are addicted to substances will likely experience withdrawal symptoms when they are not using drugs or alcohol.
+People addicted to substances will likely experience withdrawal symptoms when they are not using.
 They will likely try to hide the symptoms of withdrawal, but many withdrawal symptoms are physical and often noticeable to others.
 Common withdrawal symptoms from drugs or alcohol may include:

-The more severe the addiction, the more severe the withdrawal symptoms will be.
+The more severe the addiction, the more powerful the withdrawal symptoms will be.

 Many people who are addicted to drugs or alcohol will try to keep their addiction hidden as long as possible.
-Unfortunately, this often only fuels their addiction and keeps them sick and suffering for months or even years.
-If you believe your loved one is hiding an addiction, confronting him or her and supporting your loved one on the journey to recovery is the most important thing you can do.
-Vertava Health has a number of state-of-the-art treatment facilities throughout the U.S. that can help your loved one overcome addiction.
-If you would like to learn more about the signs of hidden addiction or the drug and alcohol addiction programs we offer, contact a treatment specialist today.
+Unfortunately, this often only fuels their addiction.
+If you believe your loved one is hiding an addiction, confronting and supporting them may be the most important thing you can do.
+Vertava Health has a number of facilities that can help your loved one overcome addiction.
+If you would like to learn more, contact us at 844.470.0410 today.